waldeir/SAP-1/README.md

 ![](images/block_diagram_sap1.png)

 **Figure 1**: Structural model of SAP1 where each block uses behavioral model.
+Beside each signal, there is their name implemented in the VHDL code.

 You can program the computer writing in the file `RAM.vhd` and simulate the